 If URI filenames are recognized when the database connection is originally opened, then URI filenames will also be recognized on ATTACH statements.
 Similarly, if URI filenames are not recognized when the database connection is first opened, they will not be recognized by ATTACH.

-Since SQLite always interprets any filename that does not begins with "file:" as an ordinary filename regardless of the URI setting, and because it is very unusual to have an actual file begin with "file:", it is safe for most applications to enable URI processing even if URI filenames are not currently being used.
+Since SQLite always interprets any filename that does not begin with "file:" as an ordinary filename regardless of the URI setting, and because it is very unusual to have an actual file begin with "file:", it is safe for most applications to enable URI processing even if URI filenames are not currently being used.

 According to RFC 3986, a URI consists of a scheme, an authority, a path, a query string, and a fragment.
 The scheme is always required.
 One of either the authority or the path is also always required.
 The query string and fragment are optional.

 SQLite uses the "file:" URI syntax to identify database files.
 SQLite strives to interpret file: URIs in exactly the same way as popular web-browsers such as Firefox, Chrome, Safari, Internet Explorer, and Opera, and command-line programs such as Windows "cmd start" or "powershell start", or the macOS "open" or Linux "xdg-open" commands.
 A succinct summary of the URI parsing rules follows:

 Zero or more escape sequences of the form "%HH" (where H represents any hexadecimal digit) can occur in the path, query string, or fragment.